Understanding arbitrage and whether it’s a good move to keep money in this short and sweet fund. By Hiral Thanawala

-One fine day, he tasted vada pav at a canteen located near suburban station.
-The taste was similar and cost was Rs 10 per piece.
-He decided to collaborate with the station canteen for supply of vada pav.
+One fine day, he tasted vada pav at a canteen located near the suburban station.
+The taste was similar and the cost was Rs 10 per piece.
+He decided to collaborate with the station canteen for the supply of vada pav.
 Here, he was paying Rs 10 per vada pav and was selling it for Rs 15 from his store.
 In this way, he was making a profit of Rs 5 by selling each piece.

 This practice of buying from one market and selling at a higher price is known as “arbitrage” opportunity.
-Similarly when arbitrage opportunities exist, even stocks can be purchased from one market (cash) at a lower cost and sold in another market (futures) at a higher price.
+Similarly, when arbitrage opportunities exist, even stocks can be purchased from one market (cash) at a lower cost and sold in another market (futures) at a higher price.

 However, such arbitrage opportunities don’t last long.
 They disappear as information starts flowing in.
-On one such day, staff at Mangesh shop discussed the “arbitrage” advantage being enjoyed with his few regular customers.
-Soon after that, regular customers also started purchasing vada pav from canteen since it was at lower rate.
-There was rise in demand of vada pav at canteen since it was selling at lower price compared to the market.
+On one such day, staff at Mangesh shop discussed the “arbitrage” advantage being enjoyed by his few regular customers.
+Soon after that, regular customers also started purchasing vada pav from canteen since it was at a lower rate.
+There was a rise in demand of vada pav at canteen since it was selling at a lower price compared to the market.
 The canteen then decided to increase the price with market rate i.e. Rs 15 per piece of vada pav.
 With this hike, the arbitrage opportunity vanished for Mangesh vada pav vendor.

 So, understand that such arbitrage opportunities are short-lived.
-This is being considered as short window of opportunity that needs to be exploited by taking timely action.
+This is being considered as a short window of opportunity that needs to be exploited by taking timely action.
 As information flows, the arbitrage opportunity vanishes as we saw in the case of Mangesh vada pav vendor.